-Kartarpur Corridor: History of Gurudwara and Facts
+Kartarpur Corridor reopens for pilgrims today: History of Gurdwara and Facts

-About Kartarpur Sahib Gurudwara
+About Kartarpur Sahib Gurdwara

 Some facts about Kartarpur Corridor

-- The 4.10 km approx long Highway connects Dera Baba Nanak from Gurdaspur-Amritsar Highway to the International border.
+3. The 4.10 km approx long Highway connects Dera Baba Nanak from Gurdaspur-Amritsar Highway to the International border.

-- In 1999, former Prime Minister Atal Bihari Vajpayee proposed to build the Kartarpur Sahib Corridor for the first time when he travelled by bus to Lahore.
+4. In 1999, former Prime Minister Atal Bihari Vajpayee proposed to build the Kartarpur Sahib Corridor for the first time when he travelled by bus to Lahore.